 In a 2010 article for the International Journal of Business Science and Applied Management, C. Brooke Dobni found "a distinct relationship between innovation and strategy" and that managers can influence how innovative their workplaces are.
 Dobni concluded that accomplishing this requires "an emphasis on the employee."

 Jyotsna Bhatnagar (2012) investigated connections between work engagement, psychological empowerment, turnover intention, and innovation.
-She found that innovation can be enhanced by cultivating a work climate that is genuinely engaging.
+She found that innovation can be enhanced by cultivating a genuinely engaging work climate.

-In 2015, Bailey, Madden, Alfes, and Fletcher reported on their research into the meaning, antecedents, and outcomes of employee engagement for the International Journal of Management Reviews.
+In 2015, Bailey, Madden, Alfes, and Fletcher reported on their research into employee engagement's meaning, antecedents, and outcomes for the International Journal of Management Reviews.
 Consolidating the results of 214 academic studies, a major revelation of their research was a significant link between engagement and innovative work behavior.

 Building an innovative and engaging workplace